 Supply chain management is the backbone of a business.
 Companies in various sectors, from manufacturing to retailing, have increasingly come to realize how much the performance of their supply chain affects their competitive differentiation.
-These companies understand that an effective supply chain increases their profit level and decreases their operating costs significantly, not to mention ultimately improve customer experience.
+These companies understand that an effective supply chain increases their profit level and decreases their operating costs significantly, not to mention ultimately improving customer experience.
 When markets are in constant flux, companies first seek to optimize their supply chain to effectively utilize their resources and time.

-Until recently, Big Data has been making its name as a game changer in the Logistics industry.
+Until recently, Big Data has been making its name as a game-changer in the Logistics industry.
 Big Data has revolutionized business intelligence to a brand new level.
-By studying a huge amount of data, companies can extract useful information and valuable insights that contribute to a reliable and well thought-out decision-making process.
+By studying a huge amount of data, companies can extract useful information and valuable insights that contribute to a reliable and well-thought-out decision-making process.
 In his ebook “Big Data and Beyond: How Companies Can Find Insight in Big Data,” Vision Critical chief marketing officer Tyler Douglas noted that as much as 65% of global brands embrace big data to stay competitive.
 What makes Big Data such a driving force before supply chain challenges?

 Big Data replaces predictive analytics with prescriptive analytics by providing companies access to a massive quantity of data from varied sources, including suppliers, partners and customers.
 Analysis of these data using advanced analytical software permits companies to identify complex patterns of consumers’ demand and anticipate potential swings in demand and supply.
 For example, a cosmetics company can analyze previous transactions and predicts a potential surge in demand.
 This company can then plan accordingly by increasing its production to avoid lost revenues.

 With the help of Abivin vRoute, optimal risk management is no longer a struggle.
-Abivin vRoute provides stronger analytical dashboards, which include task-based operational reports, single-purposed analytical reports and customized reports.
+Abivin vRoute provides stronger analytical dashboards, which include task-based operational reports, single-purpose analytical reports and customized reports.
 These analytical reports are highly flexible, allowing companies to assess their business health as a big picture and gain thorough insights into their operation while predicting any changes using analysis of historical demand and supply patterns.

 2. Saving Time, Reducing Cost

 One of the biggest reasons Big Data analytics is worth investing is that it helps companies to outpace their competitors by significantly saving time and reducing costs.
 Accenture Global Operations Megatrends Study claimed that “Embedding big data analytics in operations leads to a 4.25x improvement in order-to-cycle delivery times, and a 2.6x improvement in supply chain efficiency of 10% or greater.”
 Data-driven evaluations have now become productive assistants to decision-makers.
 For instance, before it might take companies hours to come up with an assumingly optimal routing solution, not to mention human errors in evaluating and calculating.
-Now that Big Data is being exploited using advanced algorithms, companies can implement a solution that is tailored to their own needs and are free of inaccuracies, using Route Optimization algorithm.
+Now that Big Data is being exploited using advanced algorithms, companies can implement a solution that is tailored to their own needs and is free of inaccuracies, using Route Optimization algorithm.
 When an unexpected event takes place, they can re-route in just a couple of minutes, while still being guaranteed that all data are harnessed properly.

 Abivin vRoute is a time-saving and economical solution for the Vehicle Routing Problem.
 By employing Machine Learning that keeps track of historical data and service time data, Abivin vRoute studies past activities and behaviors to be able to improve route optimization over time.
 Such disruptive feature helps customers to cut down on up to 40% of their logistics costs.